 Yes!
 To delete a policy, find it in the Backup Policies list under the Setup tab and click on the edit arrow for it.
 The Remove option is at the bottom left of the Edit dialog.
 However, the system won't allow you to delete a policy if it is currently referenced by a backup definition.
 You would need to edit your backup definitions and select alternate policies for them prior to deleting the policy.

-If a job can be predicted to fail, its execution will be skipped.
-Common reasons for skipping a job include when the registered clusters have no active connection and when another session of the same job is already active.
+If it is know that a job will fail, its execution will be skipped.
+Common reasons for skipping a job include the cluster having no active connection, and another instance of the same job already running.

 All Amazon RDS databases are supported, including Aurora.